scimma/scimma-server-container/doc/serverContainer.md

      /root/shared/kafkacat.conf
 ```

-The ``kafkacat.conf`` file is not very useful there.
+The ``kafkacat.conf`` file is not very useful where it sits.
 However, the scimma/client container
 has a symbolic link:

 ```